GoogleChrome/web.dev/src/site/content/en/blog/virtualkeyboard/index.md

 The virtual keyboard insets are six environment variables that define a rectangle by its top, right, bottom, and left insets from the edge of the viewport.
-The width and height insets are calculated from the remaining insets for developer ergonomics.
-The default value of each keyboard inset is `0px` if a fallback value is not provided, else it gets updated when the `boundingRect` value changes.
+The width and height insets are calculated from the other insets for developer ergonomics.
+The default value of each keyboard inset is `0px` if a fallback value is not provided.

 You would typically use the environment variables as in the example below: